 The revitalisation program will be undertaken in stages and will include the conservation of the station’s external neoclassical facade, including the Ionic columns, cornices, large arched windows, ornaments and the Adelaide Railway Station clock.

-A dramatic new entrance at the northern end of the station will also be developed, featuring vaulted ceilings, new tenancies and a significant public artwork by installation artist James Geurts.
+A dramatic new entrance at the northern end of the station will also be developed, featuring vaulted ceilings, new tenancies and public artwork.
 Located at the cultural crossroads of the Adelaide Riverbank, where the promenade linking Adelaide Festival Centre, Festival Plaza, Adelaide Convention Centre and the Adelaide Oval footbridge intersects, the new northern entrance will become a major landmark and gateway to the city.

 As part of revitalisation works, the North Terrace street frontage and the station ramp will be uplifted with architectural features that reflect the clean and simple lines of the art deco period in which the station was built.
 Architectural lighting will also be installed both inside and outside of the station to enhance its night-time presence and better showcase its imposing dimensions, smooth arches and striking geometric detail.